ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Receiver-side Message Framing {#receive-framing}

-In order to parse an received flow of data into Messages, the Message Framer is first notified whenever new data is available to parse.
+In order to parse an received flow of data into Messages, the Message Framer notifies the framer implementation whenever new data is available to parse.

 ~~~
 MessageFramer -> HandleReceivedData<Connection>
 ~~~

-Upon receiving this event, a Message Framer can inspect the inbound data.
+Upon receiving this event, the framer implementation can inspect the inbound data.
 The data is parsed from a particular cursor representing the unprocessed data.
-The Framer requests a specific amount of data it needs to have available in order to parse.
+The application requests a specific amount of data it needs to have available in order to parse.
 If the data is not available, the parse fails.

 ~~~
-MessageFramer.Parse(Connection, MinimumIncompleteLength, MaximumLength) -> (Data?, IsEndOfMessage?)
+MessageFramer.Parse(Connection, MinimumIncompleteLength, MaximumLength) -> (Data, MessageContext, IsEndOfMessage)
 ~~~

-The Message Framer can directly advance the receive cursor once it has parsed data to effectively discard data (for example, discard a header once the content has been parsed).
+The framer implementation can directly advance the receive cursor once it has parsed data to effectively discard data (for example, discard a header once the content has been parsed).

-To deliver a Message to the application, the Framer can either directly send data that it has created, or deliver a range of data directly from the underlying transport and simulatenously advance the receive cursor.
+To deliver a Message to the application, the framer implementation can either directly deliever data that it has allocated, or deliver a range of data directly from the underlying transport and simulatenously advance the receive cursor.

 ~~~